zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/getting_started/tfm_sw_requirement.rst

     - `Mbed Crypto library <https://github.com/ARMmbed/mbed-crypto>`__ v3.0.1
       is used as crypto library on the secure side
+    - `MCUboot <https://github.com/JuulLabs-OSS/mcuboot>`__ v1.6.0 is used as
+      the default bootloader in TF-M

 And the following TF-M projects as well:
     - `TF-M tests <https://git.trustedfirmware.org/TF-M/tf-m-tests.git>`__